Healthy Eating in Early years

 Plan an activity to support healthy eating in own setting.

-by Shamima's WOrkshop Early Childhood Education 02 Dec, 2022
+by Shamima's Workshop Early Childhood Education 2 December 2022

 Healthy and unhealthy food Spin and cover is fun way to identify healthy and unhealthy food and a great way for children to practice sorting skills.